ielvisd/messageAI/messageAI-Quasar/FINAL_DEMO_SCRIPT.md

 **Narration:**
 > "So that's Ossome - production-ready team communication built specifically for Jiu-Jitsu gyms."
 >
+> "The star feature: A PROACTIVE AI that monitors continuously, finding problems before anyone asks.
+That floating widget checks every 5 minutes - it's an agent, not just a chatbot."
+>
 > "Real-time messaging with offline support, group chats, media sharing, and role-based access for owners, instructors, students, and parents."
 >
-> "An AI assistant that actually understands gym operations - not just generic chatbot responses."
->
-> "All 5 required technical capabilities implemented: RAG pipeline with conversation history, user preferences in JSONB storage, function calling with 12 working tools, persistent memory and state management, and comprehensive error handling."
+> "All 5 required AI capabilities: RAG pipeline, user preferences, function calling with 12 tools, persistent memory, and comprehensive error handling."
->
-> "Plus the advanced proactive scheduling capability that detects problems before they become emergencies."
 >
 > "Built for the Remote Team Professional persona - gym owners coordinating trainers across multiple locations and time zones."
 >